Investigating texture six zero lepton mass matrices: Majorana Neutrinos

-The effective Majorana mass to be measured in $\beta \beta_{0 \nu}$ decay experiment, is given as \be \langle m_{ee} \rangle ={m_{\nu}}_{1} U^{2}_{11} + {m_{\nu}}_{2} U^{2}_{12} + {m_{\nu}}_{3} U^{2}_{13}. \ee The obtained ranges of $J_{l}$, $\delta_{l}$ and $\langle m_{ee} \rangle $ are in agreement with the ranges obtained in other such analysis \cite{nonflavor, garciaPMNS}.
-It may be mentioned that the other parallel combinations e.g. ${\rm I}_b{\rm I}_b$, ${\rm I}_c{\rm I}_c$, ${\rm I}_d{\rm I}_d$, ${\rm I}_e{\rm I}_e$ and ${\rm I}_f{\rm I}_f$ are isomeric to $ {\rm I}_a{\rm I}_a$, i.e., these combinations are although structurally different from each other, their predictions for lepton masses, mixing matrix elements and for other phenomenological quantities mentioned above are exactly same and hence are not given in the table.
-Similarly, category 1 also has 6 non parallel viable combinations such as ${\rm I}_a{\rm I}_b$, isomeric to combinations ${\rm I}_b{\rm I}_a$, ${\rm I}_c{\rm I}_f$, ${\rm I}_f{\rm I}_c$, ${\rm I}_d{\rm I}_e$, ${\rm I}_e{\rm I}_d$, given in the second row of the Table (2).
+Similarly, Category (1) also has 6 non parallel viable combinations such as ${\rm I}_a{\rm I}_b$, similar in predictions to combinations ${\rm I}_b{\rm I}_a$,${\rm I}_c{\rm I}_f$, ${\rm I}_f{\rm I}_c$, ${\rm I}_d{\rm I}_e$, ${\rm I}_e{\rm I}_d$, given in the second row of the Table (\ref{at6}).
 It is clear from the table that the results for the non parallel combinations are similar to the parallel combinations except that the obtained range of $\theta_{23}$ is above its maximal value.
-Further, categories 2 and 3 do not have any viable combination, because of only two generation mixing in the neutrino mass matrix.
-Lastly, category 4 does have four viable combinations such as ${\rm II}_f{\rm I}_b$ isomeric to ${\rm II}_d{\rm I}_a$ and ${\rm II}_d{\rm I}_b$ isomeric to ${\rm II}_f{\rm I}_a$, given respectively in the third and fourth row of the Table (2).
-The above two sets can be distinguished again on the basis of $\theta_{23}$, as combination ${\rm II}_f{\rm I}_b$ gives $\theta_{23}$ below the maximal value while ${\rm II}_d{\rm I}_b$ gives $\theta_{23}$ above its maximal value.
-All the four combinations of category 4 lead to a very constrained range of $\theta_{13}$ e.g. $7^\circ -9^\circ$.
-It may be noted that although most of the phenomenological implications of the above mentioned 16 texture six zero lepton mass matrices are similar, however still these can be experimentally distinguished with more precise measurements of $\theta_{23}$ and $\theta_{13}$.
+Further, Categories (2) and (3) do not have any viable combination, because of only two generation mixing in the neutrino mass matrix.
+Lastly, Category (4) does have four viable combinations such as ${\rm II}_f{\rm I}_a$ similar in predictions to ${\rm II}_d{\rm I}_a$; and ${\rm II}_d{\rm I}_b$, similar in predictions to ${\rm II}_f{\rm I}_b$, given respectively in the third and fourth row of the Table (\ref{at6}).
+The above two sets can be distinguished again on the basis of $\theta_{23}$, as combination ${\rm II}_f{\rm I}_a$ gives $\theta_{23}$ below the maximal value while ${\rm II}_d{\rm I}_b$ gives $\theta_{23}$ above its maximal value.
+All the four combinations of Category (4) lead to a constrained range of $\theta_{13}$ e.g.; $7^\circ -9^\circ$, very much in compliance with the latest data.
+It may be noted that although most of the phenomenological implications of the above mentioned 16 texture six zero lepton mass matrices are similar, however still these matrices can be experimentally distinguished with more precise measurements of $\theta_{23}$ and $\theta_{13}$.
 The above mentioned texture combinations are found to be compatible with the current data even when the inputs are at their 2$\sigma$ C.L..